ervinctech/osticket-prereqs/README.md

 # What I Learned

-- How web applications are deployed in a Windows environment.
+- How to deploy and manage a Windows virtual machine in Microsoft Azure.
 - How IIS, PHP, and MySQL work together to support web applications.
-- How to create and configure databases for application backends.
+- How to create and manage databases using MySQL and HeidiSQL.
+- How to deploy and configure a help desk ticketing platform.
-- How file permissions impact application installation and security.
+- The importance of file permissions during application installation.
-- Basic security hardening practices for production deployments.
+- Basic security hardening practices for web applications.
-- How ticketing systems support IT help desk operations and service management.
+- How ticketing systems support IT operations and service management.
+- Real-world troubleshooting techniques used by IT Support and Help Desk professionals.